ashwini06/seqkit/misc/Documentation.md

 Eg:  `root_dir: "/proj/b2012025/RAW_DATA/ChIP_Data"`

 To run seqkit we need some folder re-arrangements for placing the rawdata files.
-Seqkit considers [this](https://www.evernote.com/shard/s734/res/a0538341-8226-4583-8d3d-559c31a6b476/Seqkit_project_dir.pdf) file structure.
+Seqkit considers [this](https://github.com/ashwini06/seqkit/blob/master/misc/Seqkit_project_dir.pdf) file structure.

+[Bash script](https://github.com/ashwini06/seqkit/blob/master/misc/arrange_data.sh) is written based on the general ChIP-Seq structure received during the time of project delivery.
+The script [rearranges](https://github.com/ashwini06/seqkit/blob/master/misc/SeqKit_projectdir_arrange.pdf) to the seqkit folder structure.
+However this script is not universal to all the project structures, as it is specifically written to the one structure.

 ## Available functions in seqkit